nylar357/Secure_Kali/README.md

 8. With Fail2ban, you can reduce the risk of security breaches by being proactive in securing your Linux servers or PCs.

-## Using Secure / Unsecure bash scripts to start & stop services
+## Using Secure / Non-Secure bash scripts to start & stop services
 ![Alt text](https://github.com/nylar357/Secure_Kali/blob/master/Screenshots/Screenshot%20from%202024-04-13%2003-14-57.png?raw=true "f2b status")